 Lived and Unlived

-This series of lidded containers explores how second-generation diaspora identity is formed not through direct experience of migration, but through what is passed down - fragments of language, cultural practices, family stories, and what remains unspoken.
+Lived experience and cultural memory are often partial, altered, or translated through time and distance.
+This series of lidded containers explores how second-generation diaspora experience forms not through direct experience of migration, but through what is passed down - fragments of language, cultural practice, family stories, and what remains unspoken.